 How To Season Your Beet Soup

 To season this soup, you absolutely need to have dill.
 Fresh dill is always best, but dried dill will work, too.
-There is something amazing about the pairing of beets and dill….
+Something is amazing about the pairing of beets and dill.
 The only other major seasoning in this recipe, besides the lemon, is garlic.
 And of course, salt and pepper.

 Beet Nutrition Info